Are you looking to automate tests with Selenium but can’t get the correct version of ChromeDriver? You’re not alone.

 - Type chrome://settings/help in the address bar.

-- Look for the Version Number (e.g., My current chrome browser version: 134.0.6998.89)
+- Look for the Version Number (e.g., My earlier Chrome browser version was: 134.0.6998.89 and current version is: 135.0.7049.41)

 Method 2:

-Click on the three dots at the top-right corner of Chrome browser.
+Click on the three dots at the top-right corner of the Chrome browser.
 It will open the menu.

-Select setting from the menu.
+Select a setting from the menu.

 It will open the Chrome settings page.